Mental Disability Attorneys in Salt Lake City, Utah

 DO YOUR MENTAL IMPAIRMENTS QUALIFY YOU FOR DISABILITY BENEFITS?

-If you have a mental disability and need Social Security benefits, the SLC attorneys at Cannon Disability law can help you.
+If you have a mental disability and need Social Security benefits, the SLC attorneys at Cannon Disability Law can help you.
 Mental disabilities that keep you from working may qualify you for disability benefits.
-Perhaps you lost your job because you had a breakdown at work.
+Perhaps you lost your job because you had a mental breakdown at work.
 Likewise, you may have lost your job because you were too depressed to go to work.
 You may have been struggling with your mental symptoms for years.

 If this sounds familiar, are you seeing a counselor or psychiatrist?
 Have you been in the hospital due to mental impairments?
 Are you on mental health medications?
 If you have mental impairments that stop you from interacting with others or keeping a schedule?
 If so, you might qualify for disability benefits.

 YOU CAN GET FREE TREATMENT FOR YOUR MENTAL DISABILITY

 Many people have mental impairments and physical impairments that qualify them for monthly disability payments.
 However, benefits are only available for those who get treatment.
 If you have mental illness, seek treatment from a counselor.
 If you have insurance, you can also hire a psychologist or psychiatrist.
 Even if you don’t have enough money to get treatment, there is a solution.
 Free and low cost healthcare clinics can be found on our website.
 Call the clinics in your area and ask if they will treat you for free or give you a low cost plan.
 You must have evidence to win your case and medical records are evidence.